Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Although your name, address, and phone number are required on the complaint form, your personal information will not be released to the public, unless court-ordered by subpoena, under state law.
 Click to download our Complaint Form.

-No commercial vehicle shall be parked on any residentially-zoned street or property unless for the purposes of loading or unloading.
+No commercial vehicle shall be parked on any downtown or residential-zoned street, or residential-zoned property or unless for the purposes of loading or unloading.
 Trailers shall not be disconnected.
+No overnight street parking is allowed City wide per Hemet Municipal Code Section 78-107.

 Currently registered vehicles, including non-motorized vehicles between 22 and 40 feet in length, may be parked in the side or rear yard setback area when screened by six-foot high solid fencing.
 The parking area is not required to be paved, but the area shall be maintained free of weeds, junk and debris.

-Copies may be obtained from the Finance Department or
+Copies may be obtained from the Finance Department online.

 OR You can also call CR&R (1-800-755-8112) for rates and information about their Sharps Mail Back Program.